-For most REO properties, K-Star will control property-level cash management through dual operating accounts: one for rent collections and one to fund expenses based on approved budgets.
+For most REO properties, K-Star controls property-level cash management through dual operating accounts: one for rent collections and one to fund expenses based on approved budgets.
 For multifamily and certain other cases, K-Star may permit property managers to use a single operating account to collect rents and pay expenses.
-The finance and accounting manager will control account setups, fundings, and cash sweeps.
-Asset managers are responsible for monthly account reconciliations, although K-Star plans to engage a third-party accounting firm to perform REO account and cash assessment reviews as well.
-Although asset managers review monthly property manager reporting packages and will reconcile operating accounts, they will not have access to execute banking transactions.
+The finance and accounting department controls account setups, fundings, and cash sweeps.

+Asset managers are responsible for monthly account reconciliations.
+However, they do not have access to execute banking transactions.
 Account disbursements require approval from K-Star's finance manager or its president and CEO.
-As noted, the Company also plans to have a third-party consulting firm conduct property manager audits.